New benefit when buying a first property – Tax-Free First Home Savings Account (FHSA)

 Withdrawals and transfers

-- Qualifying withdrawals from the FHSA made to purchase a first home will be non-taxable
+- Qualifying withdrawals from the FHSA made to purchase a first home will be tax-free

 - Non-qualifying withdrawals for other purposes will be taxable

-- You will not be permitted to make both an FHSA withdrawal and a withdrawal under the Home Buyers’ Plan (HBP) in respect of the same qualifying home purchase
+- You are permitted to make both an FHSA withdrawal and a withdrawal under the Home Buyers’ Plan (HBP) in respect of the same qualifying home purchase

-- You may transfer funds from an FHSA to a registered retirement savings plan (RRSP) or to a registered retirement income fund (RRIF).
-Transfers to your RRSP or RRIF would be on a tax-deferred rollover basis, however, these amounts when withdrawn from your RRSP or RRIF will be taxable in the usual manner
+- You may transfer funds from an FHSA to a registered retirement savings plan (RRSP) or to a registered retirement income fund (RRIF) on a tax-free basis.

-- Withdrawals and transfers will not replenish FHSA contribution limits
+Transfers do not reduce or limit your available RRSP contribution room. - Withdrawals and transfers will not replenish FHSA contribution limits.
+You can carry

-- If you have not used the funds in your FHSA for a qualifying first home purchase within 15 years of first opening an FHSA, your FHSA must be closed
+FHSA was opened in 2023 so starting 2024 max amount to be deposited into FHSA is $16,000, $8,000 for 2023 and $8,000 for 2024. - If you have not used the funds in your FHSA for a qualifying first home purchase within 15 years of first opening an FHSA, your FHSA must be closed.
+Unused funds in the FHSA can be transferred to an RRSP or RRIF on a tax-free basis or would otherwise have to be withdrawn on a taxable basis.

-- You will be allowed to transfer funds from an RRSP to an FHSA on a tax-deferred basis, subject to the $40,000 lifetime and $8,000 annual contribution limits.
-These transfers will not restore your RRSP contribution room
+- You will be allowed to transfer funds from an RRSP to an FHSA on a tax-free basis, subject to the $40,000 lifetime and $8,000 annual contribution limits

 Example